 Should you encounter any unethical act or content in GORM apart from the ethical responsibilities listed above, please notify the journal by e-mail at [email protected]

-After acceptance, the manuscripts undergo the processes of plagiarism detection, preparation of bibliography, cross-reference and reference check, layout and galley, assigning a DOI number and being put into early release.
-The manuscripts in early release are published in the volume and issue determined by the editorial board.
+After acceptance, the manuscripts are subjected to the processes of plagiarism detection, preparation of bibliography, cross-reference and reference check, layout and galley, assigning a DOI number, and being put into an early release.
+The manuscripts in the early release are published in the volume and issue determined by the editorial board.

 In accordance with its publishing policies, GORM obliges each manuscript to be detected for plagiarism.
 Therefore, the manuscripts are scanned and compared for plagiarism either by Turnitin or iThenticate software, chosen by the editorial staff.
-Incurring fees are paid by the author(s).
-The matches found in each study after plagiarism detection is analyzed in detail and those matches with correct reference and cross-reference are sorted.
+The matches found in each study after plagiarism detection are analyzed in detail and those matches with correct reference and cross-reference are sorted.
 In the next step, the mistakes in the remaining matches are determined and reported to the editorial board.
 IThenticate also checks for self-plagiarism or redundancy therefore authors should be cautious about citing the text from their previously published works.
-The board, then, makes a final decision in the light of the plagiarism detection report.
+The board, then, makes a final decision in light of the plagiarism detection report.
 The author(s) may be asked to correct the mistakes listed in the report or the study may be returned to the author(s)/rejected.
-(Suspected plagiarism in a submitted manuscript) (https://publicationethics.org/ files/plagiarism%20A.pdf)
+(Suspected plagiarism in a submitted manuscript) (https://publicationethics.org/sites/default/files/plagiarism-submitted-manuscript-cope-flowchart.pdf)

 Scientific research builds upon previous studies.
 In new studies, references and attributions to the previous studies are provided within the framework of certain rules.
 Intentional or unintentional mistakes in scientific studies harm the reliability of the study and publication.
-GORM, in accordance with its publication ethics, considers it to be an obligation for the accepted manuscripts to have correct and complete references and attributions.
-Therefore, each study, after acceptance, is checked in terms of bibliography, referencing and attribution by a company chosen by the editorial board.
-Incurring costs lie with the author(s).
+In accordance with its publication ethics, GORM deems it as an obligation for the accepted manuscripts to give references and attributions in correct and complete form.
+Therefore, after acceptance, a company chosen by the editorial board checks each study in terms of bibliography, referencing, and attribution.

-The full texts of the accepted manuscripts are processed for bibliography, referencing and attribution check in the following steps:
+The full texts of the accepted manuscripts are processed for bibliography, referencing, and attribution checks in the following steps:

-Bibliography is prepared according to the format of the “Uniform Requirements for Manuscripts Submitted to Biomedical Journals” (“Vancouver” style, as outlined in the ICMJE sample references).
+The bibliography is prepared according to the format of the “Uniform Requirements for Manuscripts Submitted to Biomedical Journals” (“National Library of Medicine (NLM)” style, as outlined in the ICMJE sample references).

 The in-text references of the references given in the bibliography should be in line with rules and regulations, and mistakes are corrected.